Who am I?

 🎮 Wielding lightsabers in BeatSaber, hopping onto population one, flying away in Rocket League, or exploring other (primarily VR, MacOS, or game-porting / Whisky - MacOS) games.

-I believe in “collective contribution” — that each of us is a small cog in the machine of human progress.
+I believe in "collective contribution" — that each of us is a small cog in the machine of human progress.
 I don't believe in fate or religion, but I do believe in building meaning through impact, legacy, and family.
+Life's short — contribute meaningfully and pass the torch forward, both through your work and your children.

 *I don't believe in a God in the traditional sense – the creator of the universe.
-However, if it were posed as a highly powerful creature that is a product of the said universe - I could see that.
+However, if it were posed as a highly powerful creature that is a product of the said universe, I could see that.
 It is theoretically possible - not something I "believe" in, but possible.
 A good analogy to this is thinking of humans as Gods in contrast to ants.
 A similar creature could exist in contrast to humans.

 Whilst not believing in a consciousness, what truly makes you - 'you' ?
 If I were to clone you identically, with the clone having identical memories as you, and neither of you knowing which of you is the clone — aren't you the same person?
 Both of you think the same way, act the same way, do the same action in the same scenarios, and have the same memories and experiences.
 The only thing possibly broken — is the continuity of your consciousness, but for the sake of this argument we say that consciousness is being ignored.